 The Creator filter allows you to view only the Wrap templates that are created by Me (the logged-in user) or Any (created by anyone).
 Read more in the help for the Creator filter.

-The State filter lets you select only the instances that are Live or Frozen, awaiting a signature or signed by you.
+The State filter lets you select only the wraps that are Live or Frozen, awaiting a signature or signed by you.
 Read more in the help for the State filter.

 MyWraps operates under the ExcelWraps permissions model.

-The buttons in the toolbar allow you to perform additional manipulations on the table:
+The buttons in the toolbar allow you to perform additional operations on the wraps in the list.

 The interactive part of MyWraps described above is essentially a link builder.
-Any MyWraps report can be saved as a single link that can be stored as a browser bookmark, added as a hyperlink on a webpage, or added to the Wrapsite menu.
-Your Wrapsite includes a MyWrapsGenerator Wrap that can create the reports you need in the form of MyWraps links.
+Any MyWraps report can be saved as a single link that can be stored as a browser bookmark, added as a hyperlink on a webpage, or added to the main menu for the Wrapsite.
+Your Wrapsite even includes a MyWrapsGenerator Wrap that can be used to create most reports you need, in the form of MyWraps links.